NREL/EnergyPlus/design/FY2022/NFP-RefCondsWtrToAirCoils.md

 PowerCoolAtRefCdts = RefPowerCool * RefPowerTempModFac
 ```

 Similarly `RefCapHeatDes` (currently `RatedCapHeatDes`) and `RefPowerHeat` (currently `RatedPowerHeat`) will be calculated as follows.
-Where `HeatToCoolRefCapRatio` is the new "Ratio of Reference Heating Capacity to Reference Cooling Capacity" user input.
+Where `HeatToCoolRefCapRatio` is the new "Ratio of Reference Heating Capacity to Reference Cooling Capacity at Reference Conditions" user input.

 ```
 RefCapHeatDes = RefCapCoolTotalDes * HeatToCoolRefCapRatio